Gekdev/gekdev.github.io/docs/index-test - 복사본.md

 ---
 layout: default
-title: 블로그 사용법
+title: Markdown kitchen sink
-nav_order: 100
+nav_order: 99
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.